Kim Kardashian: Wealth

 In May 2014, Kardashian was estimated to be worth USD45 million.
 In 2015, Forbes reported she had "made more this year than ever as her earnings nearly doubled to $53 million from 2014's $28 million", and reported that she "has monetized fame better than any other".
 Much of her income in the early-to-mid 2010s included wholesale earnings of the Sears line, the Kardashian Kollection, which brought in $600 million in 2013 and the Kardashian Beauty cosmetics line, Kardashian-branded tanning products, the boutique-line Dash, as well as sponsored social media posts which are collectively worth $300,000–500,000 per post.
 As of July 2018, Kardashian was worth US$350 million.
 She does not receive alimony payments from either of her first two marriages.
-Kardashian became a billionaire in April 2021, thanks to her shapewear company Skims, KKW Beauty, reality television, endorsements, and investments.
-Forbes has estimated her net worth at $1.7 billion as of December 2024, making her one of the wealthiest celebrities.
+Kardashian became a billionaire in April 2021 thanks to her shapewear company Skims, KKW Beauty, reality television, endorsements, and investments.
+Forbes has estimated her net worth at $1.7 billion as of December 2024, making her one of the world's wealthiest celebrities.

 Kardashian has been included in the Forbes Celebrity 100 multiple times, which ranks the highest-earning celebrities annually.
-She first appeared on the list in 2012, as the seventh-highest-paid celebrity that year, with earnings of $18 million.
+She first appeared on the list in 2012 as the seventh-highest-paid celebrity that year, with earnings of $18 million.
 In 2016, Kardashian was the 42nd-highest-paid celebrity with $51 million; 40 percent of her earnings that year were from her mobile game Kim Kardashian: Hollywood.
 In 2017, 2018, and 2019, she was ranked number 47, 30, and 26 with $45.5 million, $67 million, and $72 million; the last of which is her highest reported annual earnings.
 She was ranked the 48th-highest-paid celebrity of 2020, with $49.5 million in earnings, majorly from her cosmetics line KKW Beauty, which generated $100 million in sales the previous year.
 Kardashian is among the ten highest-paid individuals on Instagram.
 As of 2023, she earns over $1.68 million per sponsored Instagram post.
 She was the twelfth-highest-paid celebrity on Instagram in 2024, with earnings of over $4.37 million across sponsored posts.

+Legal controversy

+In 2011, Kardashian filed a $20 million lawsuit against clothing retailer Old Navy after it aired an advertisement starring Melissa Molinaro.
+Kardashian alleged that Old Navy had misappropriated her likeness by featuring Molinaro, who looks like Kardashian, in the advertisement.
+Kardashian and Gap, Old Navy's parent company, settled for an undisclosed amount by August 2012.